 Why is an ‘Early Win’ important to high school seniors?

-When a student opens their first college acceptance, it is a special moment, no matter whether the acceptance comes from their first choice or their fifth: THEY.
+When a student opens their first college acceptance, it is a special moment, whether the acceptance comes from their first choice or their fifth: THEY.
 ARE.
 GOING.
 TO.
 COLLEGE.
 Their shoulders drop visibly, and their faces break out in huge smiles.

 An acceptance to college early in their senior year — and with it, the knowledge that they can go somewhere, that they are in somewhere — allows seniors some respite from the pressure of the college admissions process and some mental and emotional freedom to enjoy their last year as kids.